10 Communication Services Stocks With Whale Alerts In Today's Session - Benzinga

 Explanation

-• Regarding DISCA DISCA, we observe a put option trade with bullish sentiment.
-It expires in 107 day(s) on June 17, 2022.
-Parties traded 150 contract(s) at a $30.00 strike.
-The total cost received by the writing party (or parties) was $61.5K, with a price of $410.0 per contract.
-There were 14920 open contracts at this strike prior to today, and today 14049 contract(s) were bought and sold.
+• Regarding T T, we observe a put option trade with bullish sentiment.
+It expires in 14 day(s) on March 18, 2022.
+Parties traded 300 contract(s) at a $25.00 strike.
+The total cost received by the writing party (or parties) was $42.0K, with a price of $140.0 per contract.
+There were 77940 open contracts at this strike prior to today, and today 1595 contract(s) were bought and sold.

-• For TWTR TWTR, we notice a put option trade that happens to be bearish, expiring in 79 day(s) on May 20, 2022.
-This event was a transfer of 250 contract(s) at a $36.00 strike.
-The total cost received by the writing party (or parties) was $108.7K, with a price of $435.0 per contract.
-There were 1609 open contracts at this strike prior to today, and today 1310 contract(s) were bought and sold.
+• For SNAP SNAP, we notice a put option trade that happens to be bearish, expiring in 196 day(s) on September 16, 2022.
+This event was a transfer of 22 contract(s) at a $50.00 strike.
+The total cost received by the writing party (or parties) was $40.0K, with a price of $1820.0 per contract.
+There were 8860 open contracts at this strike prior to today, and today 352 contract(s) were bought and sold.

-• For PARA PARA, we notice a call option trade that happens to be bullish, expiring in 16 day(s) on March 18, 2022.
-This event was a transfer of 100 contract(s) at a $30.00 strike.
-The total cost received by the writing party (or parties) was $50.3K, with a price of $503.0 per contract.
-There were 12795 open contracts at this strike prior to today, and today 945 contract(s) were bought and sold.
+• For GOOG GOOG, we notice a call option trade that happens to be bullish, is expiring today.
+Parties traded 30 contract(s) at a $2650.00 strike.
+The total cost received by the writing party (or parties) was $30.6K, with a price of $1020.0 per contract.
+There were 67 open contracts at this strike prior to today, and today 299 contract(s) were bought and sold.

-• Regarding GOOGL GOOGL, we observe a call option trade with bullish sentiment.
-It expires in 471 day(s) on June 16, 2023.
-Parties traded 10 contract(s) at a $4500.00 strike.
-The total cost received by the writing party (or parties) was $30.7K, with a price of $3070.0 per contract.
-There were 257 open contracts at this strike prior to today, and today 939 contract(s) were bought and sold.

-• For PINS PINS, we notice a call option sweep that happens to be bearish, expiring in 688 day(s) on January 19, 2024.
-This event was a transfer of 380 contract(s) at a $80.00 strike.
-This particular call needed to be split into 38 different trades to become filled.
-The total cost received by the writing party (or parties) was $28.1K, with a price of $74.0 per contract.
-There were 62902 open contracts at this strike prior to today, and today 781 contract(s) were bought and sold.
+• For VZ VZ, we notice a call option sweep that happens to be bullish, expiring in 7 day(s) on March 11, 2022.
+This event was a transfer of 200 contract(s) at a $54.00 strike.
+This particular call needed to be split into 23 different trades to become filled.
+The total cost received by the writing party (or parties) was $28.0K, with a price of $140.0 per contract.
+There were 2927 open contracts at this strike prior to today, and today 284 contract(s) were bought and sold.

-• For BILI BILI, we notice a call option trade that happens to be bearish, expiring in 135 day(s) on July 15, 2022.
-This event was a transfer of 400 contract(s) at a $35.00 strike.
-The total cost received by the writing party (or parties) was $162.0K, with a price of $405.0 per contract.
-There were 721 open contracts at this strike prior to today, and today 512 contract(s) were bought and sold.
+• For GOOGL GOOGL, we notice a call option trade that happens to be bullish, expiring in 322 day(s) on January 20, 2023.
+This event was a transfer of 1 contract(s) at a $2700.00 strike.
+The total cost received by the writing party (or parties) was $30.0K, with a price of $30000.0 per contract.
+There were 2502 open contracts at this strike prior to today, and today 130 contract(s) were bought and sold.

-• Regarding SE SE, we observe a put option trade with bullish sentiment.
-It expires in 16 day(s) on March 18, 2022.
-Parties traded 100 contract(s) at a $115.00 strike.
-The total cost received by the writing party (or parties) was $69.6K, with a price of $696.0 per contract.
-There were 955 open contracts at this strike prior to today, and today 478 contract(s) were bought and sold.
+• Regarding FB FB, we observe a put option trade with bullish sentiment.
+It expires in 105 day(s) on June 17, 2022.
+Parties traded 100 contract(s) at a $150.00 strike.
+The total cost received by the writing party (or parties) was $39.8K, with a price of $398.0 per contract.
+There were 2437 open contracts at this strike prior to today, and today 124 contract(s) were bought and sold.

 Options Alert Terminology